 Staff will help the individual to gain skills necessary for a more independent level of care within a culturally sensitive space, building strong community connections.
 Program activities include but not limited to skill building, physical wellness, smoking reduction, and substance use reduction if needed, personal hygiene, educational activities to promote literacy, job readiness, housing interview preparedness, and computer literacy.
 Program staff will support individuals with upkeep of their rooms and common areas in order to teach self-care skills as it relates to maintaining a sanitary environment.

-The selected agency is expected to maintain low barrier admission policies that promote a rapid transition from the current setting to housing.
-Sobriety is not a requirement for housing; programs should utilize a harm reduction model.
+The selected agency is expected to maintain low barrier admission policies that promote a rapid transitioning for individuals from hospitals, experiencing street or sheltered homelessness, reentering the community from state prison, currently enrolled in and are at risk of losing OMH funded or licensed housing without a period of added supports or individuals 18 or older discharging from Residential Treatment Facilities (RTFs) to housing.
+Sobriety is not a requirement for housing.
 The agency is expected to work closely with the referral source to develop a coordinated support plan for the individual who is housed.

-In addition, all buildings in which program will be located must have a valid Certificate of Occupancy (or equivalent local approval of habitability such as a Letter of No Objection).
+In addition, all buildings in which the programs will be located must have a valid Certificate of Occupancy (or equivalent local approval of habitability such as a Letter of No Objection).